mensbeam/Catcher/README.md

 Properties which begin with an underscore all are options.
 They can be set either through the constructor or via `setHandler` by name, removing the underscore at the beginning.
 All handlers inherit these options.
 Options in inherited classes should also begin with an underscore (_\__).
 How to extend `Handler` will be explained further down in the document.

 _backtraceArgFrameLimit_: The number of frames by which there can be arguments output with them.
 Defaults to _5_.
+_bubbles_: If true the handler will move onto the next item in the stack of handlers.
+Defaults to _true_.
 _charset_: The character set of the output; only used if headers weren't sent before an error occurred.
 No conversion is done.
 Defaults to _"UTF\_8"_.
 _forceBreak_: When set this will force the stack loop to break after the handler has run.
 Defaults to _false_.
 _forceExit_: When set this will force an exit after all handlers have been run.
 Defaults to _false_.
 _forceOutputNow_: When set this will force output of the handler immediately.
 Defaults to _false_.
 _httpCode_: The HTTP code to be sent; possible values are 200, 400-599.
 Defaults to _500_.
+_logger_: The PSR-3 compatible logger in which to log to.
+Defaults to _null_ (no logging).
+_logWhenSilent_: When set to true the handler will still send logs when silent.
+Defaults to _true_.
 _outputBacktrace_: When true will output a stack trace.
 Defaults to _false_.
 _outputPrevious_: When true will output previous throwables.
 Defaults to _true_.
 _outputTime_: When true will output times to the output.
 Defaults to _true_.